-A six-month period at the start of employment with the city (or at the beginning of a promotion, reassignment, or transfer) that is designated as a period within which to learn the job, unless covered by a collective bargaining agreement stating a different time frame.
+Probationary - A six-month period at the start of employment with the city (or at the beginning of a promotion, reassignment, or transfer) that is designated as a period within which to learn the job, unless covered by a collective bargaining agreement stating a different time frame.
 The probationary period is an integral extension of the city's selection process and is used by supervisors for closely observing an employee's work.
-An employee serving his/her initial probationary period may be disciplined at the sole discretion of the City, up to and including dismissal.
+An employee serving their initial probationary period may be disciplined at the sole discretion of the city, up to and including dismissal.
 An employee so disciplined, including dismissal, will not have any grievance rights.

-Nothing in this policy handbook shall be construed to imply that during or after completion of the probationary period, an employee has any vested interest or property right to continued City employment.
+Nothing in this policy handbook shall be construed to imply that completion of this\probationary period guarantees continued employment with the city or changes the at-will status of your employment.

-Time served in temporary, seasonal, volunteer or interim positions are not considered part of the probationary period.
-If an emergency arises during an employee's probationary period which requires a leave of absence, such time off, if granted, will not be considered as time worked, and the probationary period will be extended by the length of time taken.
+Time served in temporary, seasonal, volunteer, or interim positions is not considered part of the probationary period.
+If an emergency arises during an employee's probationary period which requires a leave of absence, such time off if granted, will not be considered as time worked, and the probationary period will be extended by the length of time taken.